 - Understanding and willingness to commit to the role of the mentee

 The role of the mentee is to set goals and objectives for the mentoring and to decide upon the amount of help and guidance needed.
-A mentee should be eager to learn.
+Mentee is also responsible for setting up the meetings with the mentor.
+A mentee should be eager to learn and open minded.
 A good mentee uses active listening skills and respects the mentor.